MidwestElectronicsLLC/Privacy-Policy/README.md

 This is the privacy policy for Wheat Penny Value Price Guide by Woosh Apps.

 We at Woosh Apps value and respect your privacy.
 This is why we do NOT store anything you say in the app.
-Anything you produce on the app, remains on your device.

 We use Google’s speech recognition software for transcription and so your speech is securely sent to Google’s servers and NOWHERE else.